 - TCU Account Password Policy

 The ID Card is the official identification card for the Texas Christian University community.
 As well as being the single most important piece of ID you possess during your time here at TCU, it also serves as an access key, meal card, and credit/debit card.

-- Verifying identity if requested by a TCU official
+- Is used to verify your identity if requested by a TCU official

-TCU Card users can check account balances, add Frog Bucks, mark your card lost/found and view transaction histories all in one online site.
+TCU ID Card Holders can check account balances, add Frog Bucks, mark a card lost or found, and view transaction histories in the TCU Mobile App.